DEFRA/software-development-standards/processes/credential_exposure.md

 The [Ruby services team](https://github.com/DEFRA/ruby-services-team) report a turn around of less than an hour when they made this request.

-Inform web-ops once the request is processed.
+Inform the relevant operations team once the request is processed.